Pranav Singh

-Pranav Singh (born 6 April 1966).
-He is a Member of the Legislative assembly of the Uttarakhand Legislative Assembly in India.
-He is elected for the fourth consecutive time and is one of the senior Members of the Uttarakhand Legislative Assembly.
+Kunwar Pranav Singh (born 6 April 1966) is an Indian politician who served as member of the Uttarakhand Legislative Assembly representing the Khanpur constituency.

+He was elected for the fourth consecutive time and was one of the senior members of the Uttarakhand Legislative Assembly.
 He has also served as a cabinet-rank official in the previous state governments under the Chief-Ministership of N. D. Tiwari, Vijay Bahuguna & Harish Rawat.